sanjeev1779/xmlparser/README.md

 xmlparser
 =========
  A Java Project for XML File well-formed checker and generating GUI based XML Tree.
  It takes an xml file input.
 It checks for well-formed structred of the xml file.
 If there is any error in the file, it gives the line number and column of the number and error .

+ Note: Open the xmlparser.java and change the location of the xml file in line no. 74 to the location in your computer.

  It generates the GUI based xml tree of the xml  in java.
 The tree has features:
  1. Getting Content of the node by clicking on it.
  2. Adding a node at the leaf node of the tree.